The CMA Board

 Kevin Vigars - North East England region co-ordinator

 Day job: Lead Adviser (Statutory Access – Coastal Access, Open Access and National Trails) at Natural England

 Background: Having held a variety of countryside and access management roles across the UK I have been involved in Open and Coastal Access Management at Natural England since 2008.
-I have been a CMA member since 1999 and a board member since 2005.
+I have been a CMA member since 1999 and a National Committee member since 2005.